ayushsharma82/ESPConnect/README.md

 <br>

 #### `ESPConnect.autoConnect(const char* ssid, const char* password, unsigned long timeout)`
 This function sets the SSID and password for your captive portal.
-The third parameter - `timeout` is optional which dictates which tells the library to keep the captive portal running for `x` - milliseconds.
+The third parameter - `timeout` is optional which tells the library to keep the captive portal running for `x` - milliseconds.
 (Default - `3 minutes`)

 <br>